paintdotnet/PaintDotNet.Quantization/README.md

 The MSDN code makes use of a `reducibleNodes` array that is built while populating the Octree.
 It's essentially a 2D jagged list of all the nodes in the tree: the first index is the level, with the second index being an unordered (in principal anyway) list of the nodes at that level. *(Note that it is not actually a 2D jagged list!
 It's an array of references to the first node in the list, and then the nodes themselves form a linked list by way of their `NextReducible` property.
 Yuck!)*

 In practice, however, the list's ordering is important to the overall quality of the palette.
-The second level of that array is filled in as you call `AddColor()`, which means that the final stages of the reduction process will prefer to merge colors that were added last; those that first appeared toward the bottom of the image, in other words, assuming the image is processed top-to-bottom.
+The second level of that list is filled in as you call `AddColor()`, which means that the final stages of the reduction process will prefer to merge colors that were added last; those that first appeared toward the bottom of the image, in other words, assuming the image is processed top-to-bottom.

 To fix this, I changed the reduction algorithm somewhat.
 See `OctreeQuantizer::Octree::Reduce()` for the implementation.